-Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall curatorial responsibility for an E78 Collection.
+Scope note: This property identifies the E39 Actor or Actors who assume or have assumed overall

 This property is effectively a short-cut.
 It does not allow a history of curation to be recorded.
 This would require use of an Event assigning responsibility for a Collection to a curator.